haloxiaoli/acme-public-docs/faq/faq_en.md

 We have a referral reward program:

-- **Referral rewards**: When the referred user makes their first Pro purchase, you receive 1 month of Standard Membership; when their first purchase is Premium, you receive 2 months, both calculated in natural months;
+- **Referral rewards**: When the referred user makes their first Pro Membership purchase, the referrer receives 1 month of Standard Membership; when their first purchase is Premium Membership, the referrer receives 2 months of Standard Membership；
 - **Reward benefits**: Referral Reward Standard Membership enjoys Standard Membership services (1 desktop device + 1 mobile device);
-- **Validity period calculation**: The gifted time is calculated from the effective time of the referred user's first paid membership and is not affected by later upgrades or downgrades;
+- **Validity period calculation**: The complimentary membership duration is calculated in calendar months, starting from the moment the referred user's first paid membership becomes active, irrespective of any subsequent upgrades or downgrades.
 - **Usage priority**: Referral Reward Standard Membership is managed according to membership priority rules (see Membership Terms of Service);
 - **Specific rules**: For detailed referral rules and reward standards, please refer to the invite friends page within the app.